 I recently re-immersed myself in the research on breastfeeding nutrition, with a specific focus on how the nutritional status/intake of mom affects the nutrient levels in breast milk (and ultimately her infant).

-I reviewed hundreds of studies and included research from 125 of them into a detailed webinar on nutrition for breastfeeding geared towards healthcare practitioners (it provides CEUs for registered dietitians and I include full citation list).
+I reviewed hundreds of studies and included research from 125 of them into a detailed webinar on nutrition for breastfeeding geared towards healthcare practitioners (I include full citation list for attendees).

 About 75% of the presentation focused on the micronutrient levels in breast milk.